Oliver-Loeffler/GocdVersionPlugin/README.md

 This plugin has the purpose to work with [GoCD](https://www.gocd.org/) in order to detect if a build runs in a GoCD pipeline on a GoCD build agent.
 Depending on that, the project version identifier will be updated.
 There are no dependencies to other plugins.
 The only external dependency is Eclipses [JGit](https://www.eclipse.org/jgit/).
 Versions `0.0.2` till `0.0.11` are working with Java-8 and newer.
-Since version 0.0.12, Java 11 is now again the baseline.
+Since version `0.0.12`, Java 11 is now again the baseline.

+Interestingly it was required to keep Java-8 support for the plugin itself, hence with version `0.1.0` Java-8 is supported again-

+## Future and Outlook

+As GoCD is only one possible CI/CD environment and the ability to detect other CI/CD systems has been added, the plugin will be renamed in future.
+Its main purpose is to generate version numbers from git tags, hence its new name will be GitVersionPlugin.
+The distinguished capabilities handling GoCD, Github or Gitlab will be removed, all existing capabilities will be collected under the CicdEnvironment umbrella.

 ## Combining Git with GoCD